symbio-n0mad/clipGreps/README.md

 - **Raw filter** output (`-plain <STRING>` / `-raw <STRING>`)
   - Output from textfilter will be reduced to only matches
-  - Match separation with specified string
+  - Match separation with specified string, empty strings allowed
   - Allows `\t`, `\r` and `\n` in the string for formatting

 - **Write to file** (`-w` / `-write`)